DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects/README.md

 The power bank cases are available commercially at the following:
 <p align = "center"> [(https://www.amazon.in/HeSale-Aluminium-Power-18650-Battery/dp/B084X8KV7K)] <p/>
 The power bank shown above can be charged with mobile chargers with micro USB2.0B termination.
 I used Motorola and Redmi mobile chargers (shown below) to successfully charge the power banks.
 Check your charger specifications before use.
-Use only elegible chargers to charge your power bank, otherwise it may lead to explosion of battery/catching up fire/spoiling of the charger circuit/spoiling of charger itself.
+Use only eligible chargers to charge your power bank, otherwise it may lead to explosion of battery/catching up fire/spoiling of the charger circuit/spoiling of charger itself.
 <p align = "center"><img src="https://user-images.githubusercontent.com/93868543/161237509-d551398f-d58d-4888-8ca1-ad7fa3a66f67.png"
 " width = "450" height = "350"></p>
 Such Li-ion batteries with high charge density and long life are used in Tesla cars.
 The following video (YouTube) shows the working of Li-ion battery and its use in Tesla cars.